 5. If an item is part of the larger or more complex exposures of the insurance or reinsurance undertaking, the undertaking shall have its own internal credit assessment of the item and allocate it to one of the seven steps in a credit quality assessment scale ('reassessment').
 If the own internal credit assessment generates a lower capital requirement than the one generated by the credit assessments available from nominated ECAIs, then this own internal credit assessment shall not be considered for the purpose of this Regulation.

-6. For the purpose of paragraph 5, the larger or more complex exposures of an undertaking shall include securitisation exposures.
+6. For the purpose of paragraph 5, the larger or more complex exposures of an undertaking shall include type 2 securitisation positions as defined in Article 159(3) and resecuritisation positions.

 Article 142 UECAI3